 - Tops Scholars will be required to wear collared polo shirts short or long sleeves.
 These polo shirts must be solid colors of either forest green or maroon.
-Scholars will also be permitted to wear spirit wear and school sponsored shirts; scholars will be allowed to wear sweaters, cardigans and sweatshirts- school colors are encouraged for all outerwear.
+Scholars will also be permitted to wear Spirit wear and school sponsored shirts, such as AVID, Jog-a-thon, Battle of Books, and Math Super Bowl.
+Scholars will be allowed to wear sweaters, cardigans and sweatshirts.
 Scholars are permitted to wear turtlenecks under collared polo shirts. - Bottoms Scholars will be required to wear denim/jean pants, shorts, skirts, or jumpers.
-Bottoms can also include SOLID navy blue OR black pants.
-Shorts, dresses, jumpers, skirts and skorts can be no shorter than one hand-length above theknee.
-No tears or holes.
-No sweats, printed leggings, track pants, or pajamas are allowed.
-All bottoms should be solid-no logos or patterns. - Hats and Hoods Manzanita has a no hat/hood policy indoors.
-Hats/hoods may be worn outside at recess, PE, Outdoor Education, and on field trips. - Footwear MPCS recommends scholars wear athletic/tennis shoes that cover the entire foot. - If families are unable to provide a uniform for their scholars, the school will provide it to them.
+Shorts, dresses, jumpers, skirts and skorts can be no shorter than one hand-length above the knee.
+NO tears or holes. - Footwear MPCS recommends scholars wear athletic/tennis shoes and shoes that cover the entire foot. - If families are unable to provide a uniform shirt for their scholar, the school will provide one.
 Shirts will be available at the Mandatory Registration Fair or by calling the front office at (805) 734-5600.